theseyan/418-nits-hacks/README.md

 Healthy mind for a better life.

-Developed by Team "418 I'm A Teapot" for NITS Hacks 7.0.
+Developed by Team "418 I'm A Teapot" (NIT Agartala) for NITS Hacks 7.0.

 ## Technologies Used